- Search The Registry

 - My Account

-Six years earlier the congregation split and the Black membership remained at the original site; eventually, the congregation became known as the First Colored Baptist Church.
-It was known by that name until it was registered officially in the Recorder of Deeds Office on May 5, 1870, as the Nineteenth Street Baptist Church of the City of Washington, D.C.
+Six years earlier, the congregation split, and the black membership remained at the original site; eventually, the congregation became known as the First Colored Baptist Church.
+That name knew it until it was registered officially in the Recorder of Deeds Office on May 5, 1870, as the Nineteenth Street Baptist Church of the City of Washington, D.C.
 The church originally stood on the corner of 19th and I Streets, N.W.
-The first Pastor, the Rev. Sampson White served two separate times, 1839-1841 and 1854-1856.
+The first Pastor, the Rev. Sampson White, served two separate times, 1839-1841 and 1854-1856.

 On March 7, 1802, a group of dedicated Baptist ministers and laypersons came together to build what would eventually give birth to Nineteenth Street Baptist Church.
 Initially, the church was called The Baptist Church in Washington City.
 Then on June 6 of that year, they purchased Lot 11 in Square 118 on the southwest corner of Nineteenth and I Streets, N.W.
-There a house of worship was erected that was to be incorporated as The Baptist Church of Christ in Washington.
+A house of worship was erected to be incorporated as The Baptist Church of Christ in Washington.

-The Rev. Dr. Derrick Harkins was pastor, since September 1, 1997.
-Under his leadership, Nineteenth Street is furthering their work by spreading the Gospel and equipping believers to live victoriously.
-In the 21sr century, Rev. Dr. Darryl D. Roberts lead the church.
+The Rev. Dr. Derrick Harkins was pastor since September 1, 1997.
+Under his leadership, Nineteenth Street is furthering its work by spreading the Gospel and equipping believers to live victoriously.
+In the 21st century, Rev. Dr. Darryl D. Roberts lead the church.